cwaage/cs50_labs/README.md

 ## Hello Again
 ### Adding Interactive Features To Your Program

-Complete the Following Program By Doing the Following:
+Follow the 'TODO' prompts int the code's comments to accomplish the tasks listed below.

   - Add the cs50 library in as an include
   - Get User Input with the get_string() function
   - Print output using printf() with the %s string placeholder

-Follow the 'TODO' prompts int the code's comments to accomplish the above tasks.
+{% spoiler "Help for get_string() Try first without clicking" %}
+Be sure to declare your variable as type string and assign it the value from the get_string input as below

+string variable_name = get_string("Bla bla bla);

+{% endspoiler %}

 #### Compile your program (Change your source code to machine code)
 When you are done with the changes listed above